SYNAESTHETIC AND EXPANDED CINEMA

 Whereas Youngblood's Expanded Cinema describes 'synaesthetic cinema' as 'experimental cinema' primarily concerned with formalist issues and cinema-specific techniques, underground films did not end then (as a cinema or practice) but mutated into many forms.
 A archive or works by Al Razutis in undergrouhd, experimental film, experimental and hybrid video, in stereoscopic 3D film and video is found here: Razutis - Film and Video Archives

-All listed works produced and directed by Al Razutis.
+All works listed on this web site were produced and directed by Al Razutis, unless otherwise credited.
 These are independent creations with credit to concept, writing, videography, editing, sound recording and mix, video special effects and rerecording by Al Razutis, unless otherwise noted in credits.
 'Video by' means precisely motion-pictures for TV screen authored in video.

 ('Software', 'Vortex', 'Aurora', 'Moon at Evernight', '98.3 KHz: Bridge at Electrical Storm' - 40 min. )